dipakkr/A-to-Z-Resources-for-Students/CheatSheet.md

-the following is the cheatsheet for the prrogramming language C
+# CheatSheet

+## C Programming

-#1 KEYWORDS (these words are reserved for the language and cannot be used as any variable name by the user)
+### 1 KEYWORDS (these words are reserved for the language and cannot be used as any variable name by the user)

 auto        double      int         struct break       else        long        switch case        enum        register    typedef